jianminchen/Leetcode_Julia/Leetcode discussion/2019AlgorithmPractice.md

 I like to list all algorithms I practice in 2019.
 I need to constantly find new algorithms to work on, and also review my past practice as well.

-I can easily find out what algorithms I solve be looking up my github page and sorting by the date time. <br>
+I can easily find out what algorithms I solve by looking up my github page and sorting by the date time. <br>

 2019 - January <br>
 2019 - February <br>